Effect-TS/effect/.changeset/fair-starfishes-shake.md

 */
 ```

 When utilizing our default constructors, it's important to grasp the type of value they generate.
-In the `BrandedNumberSchema` example, the return type of the constructor is `number & Brand<"MyNumber">`, indicating that the resulting value is a number with the added branding "MyNumber".
+In the `MyBrand` example, the return type of the constructor is `number & Brand<"MyNumber">`, indicating that the resulting value is a `number` with the added branding "MyNumber".

 This differs from the filter example where the return type is simply `number`.
 The branding offers additional insights about the type, facilitating the identification and manipulation of your data.

-Note that default constructors are "unsafe" in the sense that if the input does not conform to the schema, the constructor throws an error containing a description of what is wrong.
+Note that default constructors are "unsafe" in the sense that if the input does not conform to the schema, the constructor **throws an error** containing a description of what is wrong.
 This is because the goal of default constructors is to provide a quick way to create compliant values (for example, for writing tests or configurations, or in any situation where it is assumed that the input passed to the constructors is valid and the opposite situation is exceptional).

 To have a "safe" constructor, you can use `Schema.validateEither`:

 ```ts
 import { Schema } from "@effect/schema"